s2135678/SoftwareDevelopment/UI_design.md

     * My Communities: directs users to the community page

 **Search Tool**
-* Search tool has filters for the game type, rating and community.
+* Search tool has filters for the game type, rating, source of rating, and community.
 * Filters can be expanded and selection can be made with tick boxes.
 * Click 'GO' to make the search.

+**Feeds**
+* Suggestions for communities or games are based on other games played by users with similar game/community interests.
+* Publisher updates of the games, including new versions, expansion packs, convention information, or new threads from communities the user is a part of are displayed here.

 #### Control Flow
 ![Homepage_](uploads/bf3a397103b095767cff20d2bf9f7be9/Homepage_.jpg)

-##### Overview
-The homepage is the first thing seen by the user whether they have created an account or are just browsing.
-There is a navigation bar with search functionality (games, players or communities), a button which redirects the user back to this homepage, and either the option to login/sign up if they have  not already, or access their own profile and communities directly.

-##### Searching
-The search bar executes searches for game titles, other publicly viewable players, or communities for games.
-The search results can be filtered by type of result (game, player, community), rating (for games), or source of ratings e.g. our own users, website affiliated ratings.

-##### Suggestions
-Suggested communities and games are displayed in the main feed in a scrolling format.
-These are determined from the games and communities the user already engages with on their profile and games which other users of similar tastes play.

-##### Feeds
-Publisher updates of the games, including new versions, expansion packs, convention information, or new threads from communities the user is a part of are displayed here.

-##### Sign up/Log in
-The sign up/log in option prompts users to enter their email address and password.
-Once these are verified as either an existing account or a new one has been made, the user is granted access to their own profile.

 ### 3.3.2 Player page